mss-d3f417/QR-Code-Generator-Detector/README.md

-# Raven QRCODE Generator And Detector
+# MR.DEFALT QRCODE Generator And Detector

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>